Cloud-Computing-Spring-2025/spark-structured-api-employee-engagement-analysis-Krishna-coder12/README.md

 ## **Overview**

-In this assignment, you will leverage Spark Structured APIs to analyze a dataset containing employee information from various departments within an organization.
+In this assignment, we will leverage Spark Structured APIs to analyze a dataset containing employee information from various departments within an organization.
 Your goal is to extract meaningful insights related to employee satisfaction, engagement, concerns, and job titles.
 This exercise is designed to enhance your data manipulation and analytical skills using Spark's powerful APIs.

 ## **Objectives**